clojurephant/clojurephant/.github/CONTRIBUTING.md

 ### Project Structure

 - Documentation is under `docs/`.
-  - If you add a new page, make sure to put a link in the `docs/_includes/nav.md` and include the nav in your page.
+  - If you add a new page, make sure to add it to the following locations so that it's in the nav:
+    - `docs/_includes/nav.md` (for the https://gradle-clojure.github.io site)
+    - `docs/cljdoc.edn` (for the https://cljdoc.org docs)
 - Modules:
   - Plugin itself is in `gradle-clojure-plugin/`
   - Tools library used by Gradle tasks is in `gradle-clojure-tools/`